The Floured Table

 Learn how to make Nutella biscuits!
 Follow the photos and step by step instructions for details.

-Step 5: Roll out each piece of dough to a thickness of ⅛" between two pieces of parchment paper (or a lightly floured surface, if you don't have parchment).
+Roll out dough to ⅛ inch thick between two pieces of parchment paper.
 Refrigerate rolled dough (still in parchment) on an upside down baking sheet for 30+ minutes.

-Step 6: Remove the larger sheet of dough from the refrigerator.
-Loosen both layers of parchment paper, but keep the dough on a parchment base.
-Using a 2 ¾ inch round cookie cutter (affiliate link), cut out 28 circles.
-Place the circles into the wells of standard muffin tins.
+Remove larger sheet of dough from refrigerator.
+Loosen both layers of parchment paper, but keep dough on a parchment base.
+Using a 2 ¾ inch round cookie cutter, cut out 28 circles.
+Place the circles into the wells of standard muffin pans.

-Step 8: Using the smaller sheet of dough, cut out 28 circles using a 1 ¾ inch round cookie cutter (affiliate link).
-Evenly space the circles on a parchment lined cookie sheet in 4 rows of 6.
-Cut out 28 small 1 inch hearts using a mini heart cookie cutter (affiliate link).
+Using the smaller sheet of dough, cut out 28 circles using a 1 ¾ inch round cookie cutter.
+Cut out 28 small 1 inch hearts.
 Place each heart in the center of a dough circle.
-Using the end of a paperclip or something similar, press 12 lines into the dough around the heart as if you were marking the hours on a clock face.
+Press 12 lines into the dough around the heart.

-Step 10: Using a piping bag (affiliate link) or a spoon, fill each cookie base with 12-14 grams (1 teaspoon) of Nutella.
-Gently shake the filled base back and forth to evenly distribute the Nutella.
-Carefully place a circular heart top onto the center of the Nutella.
+Fill the Bases: Using a piping bag or spoon, fill each cookie base with 1 teaspoon of Nutella.
+Gently shake the base to evenly distribute the filling.

 Chocolate hazelnut filled cookies on a warm tan stone surface.
 A small white ceramic bowl of Nutella rests at bottom with a silver spoon nearby.
 A white ceramic plate full of cookies peeks into the photo at left.